clojure-emacs/cider/doc/using_the_repl.md

 #### Customizing the REPL prompt

-You can customize the prompt in REPL buffer.
-To do that you can customize `cider-repl-prompt-function` and set it to a function that takes one argument, a namespace name.
-For convenience, three functions are already provided:
+You can customize the REPL buffer prompt by setting `cider-repl-prompt-function` to a function that takes one argument, a namespace name.
+For convenience, CIDER provides three functions that implement common formats:
-`cider-repl-prompt-lastname`, `cider-repl-prompt-abbreviated`,
-`cider-repl-prompt-default` and by default the last one is being used.
-Prompt for each of them for namespace `leiningen.core.ssl`:

 * `cider-repl-prompt-lastname`: